mlocati/docker-php-extension-installer/README.md

 ## Usage

-You have two ways to use this script within your `Dockerfile`s: you can download the script on the fly, or you can grab it from the [`mlocati/php-extension-installer` Docker Hub image](https://hub.docker.com/r/mlocati/php-extension-installer).
+You have many ways to use this script within your `Dockerfile`s.
-With the first method you are sure you'll always get the very latest version of the script, with the second method the process is faster since you'll use a local image.

-For example, here some `Dockerfile`s that install the GD and xdebug PHP extensions:
+Here's a list of sample `Dockerfile`s that install the GD and xdebug PHP extensions:

-### Downloading the script on the fly
+### Downloading the script on the fly with `ADD`

-#### With the Dockerfile

 ```Dockerfile
 FROM php:7.2-cli